ductran963/googleBooksSearch/README.md

 #### Purpose

 In this project, I am building a react online application that allows users to search for books, and link them to the website that have all the information on the book they are looking for.
-I am also required to use components, work iwith helper/util functions and utilize React lifecycle methods to query and display books based on user searches.
+I am also required to use components, work with helper/util functions and utilize React lifecycle methods to query and display books based on users' searches.

 #### Tools Used
 * Node